ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 docker build -t entrypoint:v1 .
 ```

-- Run `entrypoint:v1` image with ls command.
+- Run `entrypoint:v1` image with the ls command.

 ```bash
 docker run entrypoint:v1 ls
 hello
 ```

-- Notice that we couldn't execute ls command.
+- Notice that we couldn't execute the ls command.
 Because, unlike `CMD`, we can't override `ENTRYPOINT`.

-> Not: `ENTRYPOINT` instruction can be overrided with `--entrypoint` option as below.
+> Not: `ENTRYPOINT` instruction can be overridden with `--entrypoint` option as below.

 ```bash
 docker run --entrypoint ls  entrypoint:v1